ibm-cloud-docs/Db2onCloud/flex_scaling.md

 Db2 on Cloud provides you with the ability to independently scale up compute cores and storage.
 {: shortdesc}

 As the number of cores is increased, memory is also increased.
+The updating of resources can result in an outage that can last up to 20 minutes.
 {: important}

-Storage cannot be scaled down after it has been increased.
+Storage cannot be scaled down once it has been increased.
 {: important}

 ## Standard plan